janosh/blog/content/posts/2019-01-21~solar+batteries-rule/solar+batteries-rule.md

 [1]: https://en.wikipedia.org/wiki/lagrangian_point

-[^1]: Basically ever since I first heard of Tesla.
+[^1]: Ever since I first heard of Tesla.
 I still remember that day and how I excited I was that someone had finally come along that took sustainable technologies seriously and was willing to invest all the necessary time, effort and capital to push their applications far enough to enable to transform our entire fossil fuel-driven economy.